What is the EHIC (European Health Insurance Card)?

 Cover provided by your EHIC

-Should you have an accident and require immediate medical attention, any treatment you receive will be covered by the EHIC.
+Should you have an accident and require immediate medical attention, treatments you receive may be covered by the EHIC.
 This does include medical conditions and pregnancy - providing you aren't travelling specifically for treatment or to give birth.
 If labour occurs unexpectedly then of course, you will receive medical care and the EHIC will cover any treatment for mother and baby.
 The same applies to any emergency treatment required for your existing condition.

 Will I have to pay for any medical treatment?